 Figure 3 This shows an enlarged view of the Workspace settings list.
-Mouse down on the disclosure button (circled) to reveal more workspace options.
+If the list is partially obscured, then mouse down on the divider line circled here and drag it out to the left to reveal the full workspace list options.